CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

 ### Why do we use the cloud at as high a level as possible?

 Because a lot of the work is now automated, e.g. why setup and patch a server when you can use a PaaS?
-Our PaaS bill is less than half a week of a FTE hire, which we would need at a minimum just ti patch servers if we ran it ourselves.
+Our PaaS bill is less than half a week of a FTE hire, which we would need at a minimum patch servers if we run it ourselves.
 How much value can you add by patching systems, really?

 ## Constantly be looking for new cloud services and capabilities